Table of Contents

 Duo

-Duo Security is one of the simplest plugins to install as it doesn’t require any additional software or hardware.
+Duo Security is one of the simplest plugins to install, requiring no additional software or hardware.

-On the other hand, it doesn’t have support for WordPress multi-sites, or the popular Google Authenticator.
-There is also a lack of QR Code authentication.
+On the other hand, it doesn’t support WordPress multi-sites or the popular Google Authenticator.
+It also lacks QR Code authentication.

 Rublon

-Rublon offers a one-click download and activation process that makes it one of the simplest 2FA WordPress plugins available.
-It is free for single users, but multiple users will need to use the paid business subscription at $1 per month.
+Rublon offers a one-click download and activation process, making it one of the simplest WordPress 2FA plugins.
+It is free for single users, but multiple users must use the paid business subscription, which costs $1 per month.

-The interface is easy to use, and you have options including email security and mobile app scans to verify the identity of users.
-There is multilingual support for English, Japanese, German, Turkish and Polish speakers.
+The interface is easy to use, and you have options to verify users’ identities, including email security and mobile app scans.
+Multilingual support exists for English, Japanese, German, Turkish, and Polish speakers.

 Google Authenticator

-Google Authenticator is a free WordPress 2FA plugin compatible with Android, iPhone, and Blackberry devices.
-One of the main highlights is that it can be enabled on a per-user basis.
+Google Authenticator is a free WordPress 2FA plugin compatible with Android, iPhone, and BlackBerry devices.
+One of its main highlights is that it can be enabled per user.

-To log into your WordPress account, you will be asked for your username, password, as well as the code from the Google Authenticator app.
+To log into your WordPress account, you will need your username and password and the code from the Google Authenticator app.

 The downside is that it lacks a global option to enforce 2FA.
-This means you will need to make this option available individually for each user.
+This means you must make this option available individually for each user.

 Final Word